SECTION 1. The General Laws are hereby amended by inserting after chapter 175M the following chapter:-

 “Professional advisory committee”, a committee of advisors appointed by the director of the Administrative, Planning, Information, Technology, or any Regional division of the Massachusetts Health Care Trust.

 “Resident”, a person who lives in Massachusetts as evidenced by an intent to continue to live in Massachusetts and to return to Massachusetts if temporarily absent, coupled with an act or acts consistent with that intent.
 The Trust shall adopt standards and procedures for determining whether a person is a resident.
-Such rules shall include: (1) a provision requiring that the person seeking resident status has the burden of proof in such determination; (2) a provision that a residence established for the purpose of seeking health care shall not by itself establish that a person is a resident of the Commonwealth; and (3) a provision that, for the purposes of this chapter, the terms “domicile” and “dwelling place” are not limited to any particular structure or interest in real property and specifically includes homeless individuals with the intent to live and return to Massachusetts if temporarily absent coupled with an act or acts consistent with that intent.
+Such rules shall include: (1) a provision requiring that the person seeking resident status has the burden of proof in such determination; (2) a provision that a residence established for the purpose of seeking health care shall not by itself establish that a person is a resident of the Commonwealth; and (3) a provision that, for the purposes of this chapter, the terms “domicile” and “dwelling place” are not limited to any particular structure or interest in real property and specifically include homeless individuals, individuals incarcerated in Massachusetts, and undocumented individuals.

 “Secretary”, the Secretary of the Executive Office of Health and Human Services.